-1. A member shall be duly licensed to practice law in each state in which the member maintains a law office, shall fully comply with the Ethical Rules, Disciplinary Rules, Ethical Canons, or other Rules of Professional Conduct in effect in each state in which the member maintains an office, and shall maintain the highest standards of professional and ethical conduct.
+1. A member shall be licensed to practice law in each state in which the member practices law, shall fully comply with the Ethical Rules, Disciplinary Rules, Ethical Canons, or other Rules of Professional Conduct in effect in each state in which the member practices law, and shall maintain the highest standards of professional and ethical conduct (5/10).
 A member shall not engage in activities which bring discredit upon the Academy.

-3. A member shall not purport to represent both the prospective adopting parent(s) and one or both birth parents, where such representation is specifically prohibited.
+3. A member shall not simultaneously represent both the prospective adopting parent(s) and one or both birth parents, where such representation is specifically prohibited (5/10).
 This rule shall not preclude a member from undertaking such representation of multiple parties if the member desires to challenge the statutes, court rules or case law of that jurisdiction, provided that the member has fully disclosed such intent and risks incident thereto in writing to each party to the adoption and has obtained the written consent of each party.

-4. A member shall actively discourage adoption fraud or misrepresentation, shall not engage in such conduct, and shall take all reasonable measures not inconsistent with the confidentiality of the attorney/client relationship to prevent adoption fraud or misrepresentation, withdrawing from representation where necessary to avoid participation in any such conduct.
+4. A member shall actively discourage adoption fraud or misrepresentation, shall not engage in such conduct, and shall take all reasonable measures consistent with the confidentiality of the attorney/client relationship to prevent adoption fraud or misrepresentation, withdrawing from representation where necessary to avoid participation in any such conduct (5/10).

 5. (a) A member shall assure that parties to an adoption are aware of any laws which govern permissible financial assistance to birth parents.